ndkramer/WDIO-Course/REFERENCES/Typescript FAQ.md

-**Comment: Single line:**
-//

-**Block comment:**

-/*

-You can write multiple lines of comments here

-*/

-Note:
-For VSCode you can also select the lines you want to comment and press Ctrl + /

 **Top 10 things that a beginner should know if they are working with Typescript syntax?**
 1. TypeScript is a Superset of JavaScript: TypeScript includes everything that JavaScript does, but with additional features like static types, interfaces, and classes.